 Boerboel

-An interesting fact about the Boerboel?
-This large breed used to guard the diamond mines in South Africa.
-So, if you're looking for an ultra-loyal and highly intelligent pup, look no further than the Boerboel.
-But don't be fooled; they can be super affectionate, too!
+The Boerboel is a loyal pup who used to guard diamond mines in South Africa, but now the only jewel they’re attached to is you.
+If you’re looking for an ultra-loyal and highly intelligent dog, look no further than the Boerboel.
+But don’t be fooled—they can be super affectionate, too!

 Temperament